 The Provider has restructured the Senior Management team to represent Operations, Finances, Human Resources, Quality, Safety and Service Improvement, Clinical and Community Supports and Safeguarding and Protection.
 The Senior Operations Team has been assessed and reconfigured into defined eight service areas to ensure equitable and consistent governance, management and oversight.

-Under the remit of the HSE's Service Improvement Team the Models of Service subgroup has been merged as part of the Quality, Safety and Service Improvement workstream.
+Under the remit of the HSE's Service Improvement Team the Models of Service sub-group has been merged as part of the Quality, Safety and Service Improvement workstream.
 The Provider has revised the unannounced visit template and unannounced visits are scheduled up to 31/7/2024.
 The next bi-annual thematic governance and quality improvement report will be presented to the Board in March.
 A learning management system has been agreed for staff training and development and the provider continues to facilitate monthly staff regulatory events.
 The quarterly properties and facilities plan is presented at senior management for oversight with regard to its monitoring and implementation.
 The Provider is appraised of organisational updates related to clinical and community supports, operations, safeguarding and protection, human resources, finances, properties and facilities and quality, safety and service improvement through the submission of a report every 2 months.
 The provider submitted a business case to the commissioner of services in January 2024 for funding to strengthen the current on-call arrangement.

-3 3 9

-Regulation 26: Risk management Substantially Compliant
+Regulation 26: Risk management procedures Substantially Compliant are in consultation stage with various stakeholders for organisational implementation.

-procedures